sq5bpf/youpot/README.md

 Installing the software needs some basic linux admin/networking/development skills.

-* Make sure you can run this service: you have the necssesary expertiese, you have permission from all involved parties etc. If in doubt consult a lawyer.
+* Make sure you can run this service: you have the necssesary expertiese, you have permission from all involved parties etc.
 * Create a linux host, i used Debian bare-bones GNU/Linux 12.x, but other distros should do too
 * Install the usual C developer tools, openssl dev library (apt install libssl-dev in Debian)
 * Configure some way to have access to the host via something else than TCP from the internet.
 For example i set up an openvpn listening on UDP, and set up a dummy interface for sshd to listen on.
 But any other method will do (wire guard, tunneling sshd via tor etc).